mineshaftgap/uptime/README.md

 sudo `which docker-compose` --file /usr/local/docker-uptime/compose/uptime.yml ps
 ```

-Visit the GUI in a web browser at http://yourserver.org:8082/
+Visit the GUI in a web browser at http://yourserver.org:8082/ (the curl/run install above will provide your server IP)

 Configuration
 -------------